^

 Urologist, oncourologist

-Congenital obliteration of the urethra occurs in boys, very rarely and always combined with other diseases and anomalies, often incompatible with life.
-With obliteration of the urethra, urine is sometimes secreted from the uninfected urinary duct or through a congenital vesicoureteral or vesicovaginal fistula.
+Congenital obliteration of the urethra occurs in boys, is extremely rare and is always combined with other diseases and anomalies, often incompatible with life.
+With obliteration of the urethra, urine is sometimes released from an unclosed urinary duct or through a congenital vesicorectal or vesico-vaginal fistula.

-The diagnosis of "congenital obliteration of the urethra" is usually established on the basis of the absence of an independent urination in a newborn in the first two days.
+The diagnosis of "congenital obliteration of the urethra" is usually established based on the absence of independent urination in the newborn in the first two days.
 The correctness of the diagnosis is confirmed by the impossibility of catheterization of the bladder.

 What do need to examine?